Photo credit: Anja Wettergren

 - You will receive a confirmation email, which you can retain as proof of coverage.

 - WFTDA Insurance transfers to other WFTDA Insured leagues.
 If you transfer to a league with different insurance, you must purchase the same coverage as the league you join.
 Likewise, if you had different insurance and joined a WFTDA Insured league, you must purchase WFTDA Insurance upon joining your new league.
 Our reciprocity agreements apply to visiting skaters only.
 Coverage does not transfer to another person.

 Are tryouts covered?

-- We do not cover skaters trying out, and they should not purchase insurance until they are through their tryout period.
+- We do not cover skaters trying out, and they should not purchase insurance until they are through their tryout period, especially if they can be “cut” during the tryout.
 Skaters must sign the WFTDA Event Waiver prior to participating in tryouts/boot camps.
-WFTDA Insurance does not recommend tryout periods longer than 30 days.
+WFTDA Insurance does not recommend extended tryout periods, tryout periods should last no longer than 14 to 30 days.

 I’m a non-skating volunteer/official for my league, do I need insurance?

 - We do not require insurance for off skates participants, but they may purchase coverage if they choose to.
 Coverage for offskates participants is in effect while they are performing the duties required of their volunteer position.